 You can obtain both the medical and application forms from us here at ULTS.
 Alternatively, order your forms online via the .gov.uk website.

 Please give us a call or email us and we will be happy to advise you on any aspect of your LGV driver training and guide you through the application process.

 We recommend your own Doctor for the LGV medical, but you can go to any GP or Medical Centre.
 There is normally a fee from the doctor for this type of medical and the vision test is now done by an optician who will also charges.
 After your medical, you simply send away the forms provided to the DVLA

 While the medical report and Provisional Licence are being processed remember to start studying for your theory and hazard tests; we can guide you through the whole process.
 Once you have been granted your provisional LGV license you can begin the process of driver training and tests.

 Taking your LGV Driving Test

-You must take you LGV driving test in a ridged vehicle first as described under Category C or C1 and pass the test before you can progress on to an articulated or trailer drawing vehicle.
+You must take your LGV driving test in a ridged vehicle first as described under Category C or C1 and pass the test before you can progress onto an articulated or trailer drawing vehicle.

 Please see the list of license categories below:

 Vehicle weighing up to 3500kg with no more than 8 seats, towing a trailer exceeding 750kg with a GTW not exceeding the towing vehicle GTW as per manufacturers weight plate with the correct tyres.
 The size of the trailer depends on the BE ‘valid from’ date shown on your license.
 If the date is:

 - before 19 January 2013, you can tow any size trailer